yala/Mirai/README.md

 What you need to validate the model:
 - Install the dependencies (see above)
-- Get access to the snapshot files (email adamyala@mit.edu)
+- Get access to the snapshot files (in snapshots folder of docker container)
 - Convert your dicoms to PNGs (see above)
 - Create a CSV file describing your dataset.
 For an example, see `demo/sample_metadata.csv`.
 We note that all the columns are required.
     - `patient_id`: ID string for this patient.
 Is used to link together mammograms for one patient.